techidaily/site-games-able/source/_posts/classic-catchers-reviving-retro-pokemon-on-android.md

  There's only one solid contender for emulating both the Game Boy and Game Boy Color: My OldBoy!
 It comes in free and paid versions.
 However, the free version of the app was abandoned and last updated in 2018\.
 If you decide to use My OldBoy!, we recommend using the paid version because it's updated frequently.

- Here are some[reasons why you shouldn't install old or abandoned Android apps](https://www.makeuseof.com/why-you-shouldnt-install-abandoned-android-apps/) in case you want to know why we are against using the free outdated version.
+ Here are some [reasons why you shouldn't install old or abandoned Android apps](https://www.makeuseof.com/why-you-shouldnt-install-abandoned-android-apps/) in case you want to know why we are against using the free outdated version.

  MyOldBoy! allows for regular in-game saves, Google Drive sync, fast-forwarding to skip long stories, external controller support, custom shortcuts, entering cheat codes, and customizing the controls.
 Plus, there are no ads during gameplay.
 We'd say that's worth a few dollars, especially if you plan to play several games.